 Storytelling in fundraising

 We all know that statistics and hard-hitting facts don't motivate people into giving.
-Hearing that your charity has been working with over 10,000 families over the last year makes your supporters feel like their donation probably won't make much difference.
+Hearing that your charity has been working with over 10,000 families over the last year can make your supporters feel like their donation is insignificant and probably doesn't make much difference.

 In comparison, when we tell a story about one person, this makes it easier for our donors to relate to that person and empathise with their situation.
 This makes them feel more motivated to help.
 If you're interested in the jargon, that's what we call an "identifiable victim".

 Why does storytelling work?